codingMustache/codingMustache/README.md

 ## Joke of the Day

-What has three letters and starts with gas?
-A Car.
+If two vegans are having an argument, is it still considered beef?

 ## Daily Trivia

-.at is the top-level domain for what country?
+This mobile OS held the largest market share in 2012.
- 1. Argentina
+ 1. iOS
- 2. Australia
+ 2. BlackBerry
- 3. Austria
+ 3. Android
- 4. Angola
+ 4. Symbian

 <details>
   <summary>Answer</summary>
-  Austria
+  iOS
 </details>